dherrendoerfer/The-Bad-Robin-3D-Printer/Docs/Bill-of-materials.md

 ### All files and information provided here is licensed under the GNU PUBLIC LICENSE
 Make sure you understand the license requirements and implications before moving on.

-## IMPORTANT NOTE: This is a work in progress
-Things are likely to change anytime without prior notice !!!!

 ### Design decision:
 The Z-Axis can be held in place by a 3D-printed part and a ball-bearing ball, or a different 3D-printed part and a bearing.
 For this mounting method the threaded rod needs to be machined to fit the bearing.
 (Items that this influences are marked with *)